hathix/tweet-party-classifier/scikit-learn/README_sklearn.txt

 * test_classifier implements an ad-hoc NB from scratch
 * sklearn_classifier makes use of the BernoulliNB classifier bundled in scikit-learn

 The main difference between the two is speed.
 This is due to the fact that scikit-learn uses contiguous in-memory C-arrays (numpy arrays) instead of Python lists.
-This data structure that is able to handle heavy math manipulations much more efficiently.
+This data structure is able to handle heavy math manipulations much more efficiently.

 ### Why scikit-learn?